 - Like Beer?
 Drink Texas Biergarten – Random Beer Garden – Dodging Duck Brewhaus – Boerne Brewery (free tasting tours on Fridays only from 2-4:45 pm)

 Bandera — Cowboy Capital of the World.
-Visiting Bandera is like stepping back to an old-time rustic Western town, full of dude ranches, cattle and horses, and trial rides, and where chivalry, live music and dancing abound.
+Visiting Bandera is like stepping back to an old-time rustic Western town, full of dude ranches, cattle, and horses, and trail rides, and where chivalry, live music, and dancing abound.
 There is a spirit of independence here – and a special pride that speaks to the cowboy tradition of hard work and hard play. http://banderacowboycapital.com/contents.cfm?pg=todo

 Our recommended favorites include: